Banbury/Blender-2.6-LDraw-Importer/README.md

 completion, and requires a large amount of new and rewritten code to use LDConfig.ldr and support modern LDraw guildelines to considered stable and be released with the importer script.

+* The **unstable** branch is never to be merged into the **master** branch.
+When the changes made in the unstable is to be added into the master, you need to manually merge them and upload it.

 ### Official releases
 * For the time being, I will say when a official release of this project will happen, and it will be hosted on my personal [Sourceforge.net account] ( http://sourceforge.net/projects/le717.u).
 In the future, the release cycle and download host will be changed, but it will stay as-is for now.